Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 Note: 5G uses more complex methods to maintain confidentiality.

 GSM uses a International mobile subscriber identity (IMSI) number to identify a subscriber.
-It is normally a 15 digit number, with a two or three digit country code, a three digit service provider code, and a nine digit subscriber code.
+It is normally a 15 digit number, with a two or three digit country code, a three digit service provider code, and a nine or ten digit subscriber code.
 This is different from a
 International Mobile Equipment Identity (IMEI) number which identifies a phone or a Integrated Circuit Card Identifier (ICCID) number which identifies a SIM card.
 A Mobile Station International Subscriber Directory (MSSIDN) number is simply your whole phone number.
+ IMEI is generated using a Type Allocation Code (TAC) which is managed by GMS association.

 Your IMSI is transmitted as infrequently as possible as to prevent tracking and identification of the user.
 Instead a Temporary Mobile Subscriber Identity (TMSI) is sent, if possible.
 Sometimes the IMSI itself has to be sent to re-establish communications after a desynchronization in security related information like challenge codes.
 It also has to be sent when a device is first connect to a network and needs to receive up to date security information from the nearest cell tower.